jjvanzon/JJs-Reference-Architecture/layers.md

 The [business](#business-layer) layer are like the internal, mechanical parts.
 They defines the rules of the system.
 It can model the functionality of a software program, but you generally don't see it.

 The [data](#data-layer) layer models and stores the data.
-It models functionality more passively: it does not really do anything on its own.
-It doesn't really process the data.
-It just stores it.
+It models functionality more passively: it does not really process anything.
+It just stores things.

 ### Connections Between Layers